 From the above, you can see that you need 6 WordPress speed optimization plugins to reduce your website page load times: one each for caching, image compression, lazyload, database optimization, and HeartBeat API control.
 The Query Monitor plugin is completely optional.

-But if you do not want to use so many plugins for increasing your website speed, you can just install WP Rocket, which takes care of caching, lazyload, database optimization and HeartBeat control and one additional plugin for image compression.
+But if you do not want to use so many plugins for increasing your website speed, you can just install WP Rocket, which takes care of caching, lazyload, database optimization, and HeartBeat control, and install one additional plugin for image compression.

 Of course, I would also recommend the very useful and free Asset CleanUp plugin to further reduce your WordPress page load times and speed up your WordPress backend.

 So, 3 plugins along with the use of a CDN will make your WordPress website run at warp speed.

 Tell us if you liked this list of the best WordPress speed optimization plugin and which plugins you use for increasing your website speed in the comments below.